create / 2014

 Please identify any partners or collaborators who will work with you on this project.

-Pasadena Arts Council Artists Ghosting.TV KXLU Dublab KCHUNG TV GYST Radio
+Pasadena Arts Alliance Artists Ghosting.TV KXLU Dublab KCHUNG TV GYST Radio

 How will your project impact the LA2050 “Create” metrics?